 The off-grid community is quite small, and your kids may not have enough peers to play with daily.
 Away from the city noise and urban lifestyle, living in the off-grid areas can thus be boring for your child, and they may feel lonely.

 However, with no TV and fewer distractions, you may get more time to spend together.
-You get an opportunity to discuss your life, share ideas while having your meals together.
+You get an opportunity to discuss your life, and share ideas while having your meals together.
 Working together on many activities will grow your bonding and even contribute to your children’s growth.

 Tips for Parents

 - You should spend as much time as possible with your children.

 - Create plenty of space for your children to play.

 - Let your child stimulate their imagination and creativity.